-(1) Title IV grant or loan funds that “could have been disbursed” are determined in accordance with the late disbursement provisions in §668.164(g).
+(1) Title IV grant or loan funds that “could have been disbursed” are determined in accordance with the late disbursement provisions in §668.164(j).

 (2) A “period of enrollment” is the academic period established by the institution for which institutional charges are generally assessed (i.e. length of the student's program or academic year).